HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/installing-to-themes.md

 **4.** To add product options, hover near your add to cart button until you see a **+**.
 Click **Add block** and select the block named **Downpay App**.

-**5.** To continue to the next step, add the product to cart and then navigate to the cart template.

-::tip Tip
+:::tip Tip
 Click the Downpay block to customize the content displayed
 :::

+**5.** To continue to the next step, add the product to cart and then navigate to the cart template.

 **6.** To add deposit totals, hover near the cart total area until you see a **+**.
 Click **Add block** and select the block named **Downpay App**